pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

 ### Install and Deploy WP Offload Media

-Follow documentation from [DeliciousBrains](https://deliciousbrains.com/wp-offload-media/doc/quick-start-guide).
+Follow documentation from [DeliciousBrains](https://deliciousbrains.com/wp-offload-media/doc/quick-start-guide) to install and deploy WP Offload Media.
 No specialized configuration is required for this plugin to run on Pantheon.

 ## More Resources